The Importance of Temperature Control in Plastic Injection Molding

 Quality Temperature Control in Thermoplastic Injection Molding Makes All the Difference in Your Manufactured Part

 The plastic injection molding process employed by the experts at Retlaw Industries needs to be top quality in order to create the most precise molded part.
 One of the determining factors for quality injection molding is proper temperature control throughout the injection molding process.
-Countless considerations and calculations are made by the expert molders at Retlaw to achieve proper temperature control.
+Countless considerations and calculations are made by the expert molders and engineers at Retlaw to achieve proper temperature control.
 Among these factors are:

 Material Melting Point

-Both the temperature of the mold and the temperature of the melted plastic material have significant effect on how the finished product will turn out.
+Both the temperature of the mold and the temperature of the melted plastic material have a significant effect on how the finished product will turn out.
 Each type of plastic being used in injection molding manufacturing has a different melting point and optimal injection temperature as it passes through the nozzle into the sprue.
-This needs to be carefully monitored during the process, and can change as the material works its way through the process.
+This needs to be carefully monitored during the process and can change as the material works its way through the process.
 Some of the recommended injection temperatures for commonly used plastics include:

 The temperature in which each kind of plastic is injected can impact the part’s performance when finished.
 For example, the polymer ABS injected at 185° F will have a different end result than ABS injected at around 500° F.